 You may have been wearing a wig for the past 6 months, during and after chemotherapy, and you're just not sure if your new hair is long enough to wear on its own.

-The little hair you might have can go a long way.
-It can appear much shorter than it really is because a wig can flatten it.
+The hair growth you have may appear much shorter than it really is because a wig can flatten it.
 Try shampooing your hair and toweling it dry.
 Use a little gel or mousse for fullness.
 If you want to color your new hair, be gentle.
 Try a temporary dye that washes out after multiple shampoos.

-If your wig was long and wearing the wig has been your secret, you might be concerned about shocking people when you stop wearing the wig.
-Consider having the wig cut shorter to ease the shock, or make the transition when you return from a vacation.
+If your wig was long and wearing the wig has been a secret, you might be concerned about shocking people when you stop wearing the wig.
+Consider having the wig cut shorter to ease the transition, or make the change when you return from a vacation.

 Many women come out of the breast cancer experience with new courage, boldness, and a "don't sweat the small stuff" approach.
 This new attitude can lead to a whole new personal look and style.